 - What do we think we need to do about the things that are pear-shaped

 Why do it?

-Behavioural science and human experience prove that in order to make the best decisions we can in high pressure, time constrained environments we need data models that effectively provide the information we need to make those informed and reasoned trade-offs between all the valid options we have.
-Like an instant hot water system, a well-designed BRSM is at the ready to help make those pragmatic risk based decisions in a timely, well governed, commercially realistic and traceable way.
+Behavioural science and human experience tell us that to make the best decisions in high pressured, time-constrained environments we need data models that effectively provide the information needed to make those informed and reasoned trade-offs between all the valid options available.
+A well-designed BRSM is waiting to help make those pragmatic risk-based decisions in a timely, well-governed, realistic and traceable way.

 Is a BRSM part of the business planning process?

-In a Covid-19 world the need to have a business risk scenario view of your key concerns and options is more important than ever.
+In a Covid-19 world, the need to have a business risk scenario view of your key concerns and options is more crucial than ever.

 How does it build upon existing risk management processes?

-For so many businesses today, the challenge is to garner meaningful insight from their risk information.
-They need confidence in the insights that come from that data to help them make better decisions.
-Right now the focus is on Covid-19, but there is always something to deal with, a range of disruptive scenarios – even in ‘normal’ times.
-The sheer scale of Covid-19 disruption and uncertainty has meant that many traditional reference models, risk registers , control plans, and the like have become unhelpful.
+For several businesses, the challenge is to gather meaningful insight from the risk information.
+They need trust in the data’s insights to assist in better decision making.
+Currently, the focus is on Covid-19, but there is always something to deal with, a range of disruptive scenarios – even in ‘normal’ times.
+The sheer scale of Covid-19 disruption and uncertainty has meant that many traditional reference models, risk registers, control plans, and the like have become unhelpful.
 Traditional risk tools are not fit-for-purpose when organisations have to make quick decisions on the best possible data available.
-Instead, without good business scenario models they rely more on individual judgement and first principles.
+Instead, without good business scenario models, they rely more on individual judgement and first principles.

-Of course, the best time to prepare for this challenge is before you are in the middle of it… but for many of us, we need to manage through this situation in the best possible way – in a pragmatic, robust and action-oriented manner.
+It’s clear, the best time to prepare for this challenge is before you are in the middle of it… but for many of us, we need to manage this situation in the best possible way – in a pragmatic, robust and action-oriented manner.
 We need something different, and fast.